mattparsons-pd/cms-app/README.md

 1. Downloads CMS metadata from `CMS_DATASTORE_URL`
 2. Filters datasets based on the configured theme (e.g., `"Hospitals"`)
 3. Identifies all CSV distributions in those datasets
-4. Skips any that haven't changed since the last recorded `last_run`
+4. Skips any that haven't changed since the last recorded `modified`
 5. Downloads and processes each CSV:
    - Converts headers to `snake_case`
    - Saves the cleaned CSV to `OUTPUT_DIR`